Mohitsaroya/MazeRunner/A2/README.md

 **Level 1**: players get to interact with 1 NPC, a poor trapped victim of Dave's sadistic nature.
 You'll have to get to the door with $ sign to reach the exit, but wait, Dave has other plans for you.

 **Level 2**: After you complete level 1, dave will trap you in a separate maze.
-You will have to exit before time runs out.
+You will have to exit the maze through another door with $ on it before time runs out.
 If you don't, Dave will destroy the maze, but don't worry as you get unlimited retries to finish the level.

 ## Features